 - Garrison Street Lights in Point Loma

 Well, there ya have it, folks.
 That about covers it for San Diego Christmas activities.
 Which ones are you going to check off your list this year?
 If you have any questions feel free to leave them below.
-Check out more of my San Diego guides.
+And don’t forget to check out more of my San Diego guides.
 Wishing you and your family a Merry Christmas & Happy Holidays!

 XX, Courtney